sjmcpherson/Front-End-Developer-Learnings/HTML.md

 - To disable zooming use '<meta name="viewport" content="maximum-scale=1">' this would be recommend for a Mobile Web App.
 - Alternatively to disable a responsive design use '<meta name="viewport" content="width=1200">' the width being the size of your outer container.
 - The attribute contenteditable="true" used to allow text elements the abilty to be typed into like a textbox e.g. http://jsfiddle.net/sjmcpherso/q3kWw/ Similarly the CSS attribute -user-input can be use to replicate but with limited support.
+- CDATA witten in HTML as <![CDATA[]]> is a section of element content that is marked for the parser to interpret as only character data, not markup i.e. Like a comment although is still part of the document and therefore can be read from JS.

 <h2>HTML Performance Tips</h2>
  - Reduce unecessary html tags to improve performance